Code-Institute-Submissions/ZahraSadiq-Milestone4-PosterBay_SeptResub/README.md

 ### Features to implement in the Future

 * Functionality to let users save items to their wishlist
-* Function to allow user to comment under each product
+* Function to allow user to comment under each product and leave their review

 ---
 <span id="technologies"></span>